Sbozzolo/libvterm-mirror/README.md

 Mirror of https://launchpad.net/libvterm.
 Code lives in the `libvterm` branch.
 It uses GitHub actions to convert the Bazaar repo to a git one.
 It runs daily.

+GitHub disables scheduled actions if there are no updates to a repo in 60 days, so, occasionally this repo has to be manually updated.